Darnell McIntosh: Huddersfield Giants

-McIntosh spent time on loan at the Oldham in 2016.
+McIntosh spent time on loan at Oldham in 2016.

 In round 3 of the 2021 Super League season, he scored two tries for Huddersfield in a 25-24 loss against Hull Kingston Rovers.

-Hull FC
+Hull F.C.

 In round 11 of the 2022 Super League season, he scored a hat-trick in Hull F.C.'s 48-12 win over Toulouse Olympique.

-In round 1 of the 2023 Super League season, McIntosh scored two tries for Hull F.C. against Castleford which ended in a 32-30 victory.

-McIntosh played a total of 21 games for Hull F.C. for in the Super League XXVIII season and scored ten tries as the club finished 10th on the table.
+In round 1 of the 2023 Super League season, McIntosh scored two tries for Hull F.C. against Castleford which ended in a 32–30 victory.
+He played a total of twenty-one games for Hull F.C. for in the 2023 Super League season and scored ten tries as the club finished 10th on the table.

 Leigh Leopards

-On 23 April 2024, it was confirmed that McIntosh had signed for Leigh Leopards in a player swap deal that saw Hull FC receive Tom Briscoe in return.
+On 23 April 2024, it was confirmed that McIntosh had signed for Leigh Leopards in a player swap deal that saw Hull F.C. receive Tom Briscoe in return.

 Castleford Tigers

-On 13 October 2025, it was reported that he had signed for Castleford Tigers on a 2-year deal.
+On 13 October 2025, Castleford Tigers announced the signing of McIntosh on a two-year deal.
+He was assigned squad number 4 for the 2026 season.
+He made his debut against Doncaster in the Challenge Cup, and scored his first try in round 3 against Huddersfield Giants.